15 Employee Turnover Statistics To Shape Your Retention

 Consider how to make employee appreciation more meaningful.

-• Only 25% of employees had a growth discussion with someone in the organisation in the 3 months leading up to their last job departure.
+• Only 25% of employees had a growth discussion with someone in the organisation in the three months before their last job departure.

-This highlights, once again, the importance of people seeing a future with your company.
+This again highlights the importance of people seeing a future with your company.
 Talk about goal setting, achievements and growth in every meeting so you can support your employees in the direction they want to go.

-To increase the retention of your employees, you need to work on implementing a continuous employee engagement strategy.
+To increase employee retention, you need to implement a continuous employee engagement strategy.
 Interviews, recognition, and future planning with your employees can all strengthen your ability to retain great talent.

 Oakstone International